 In this following video, Dr. Eric Lewis explains how sun damage (ultraviolet light A and B) penetrates through the top layer of the skin, the epidermis, and causes basophilic degeneration of the upper dermis.
 As this UVL damage accumulates, the skin’s resistance is eventually unable to compensate for it.
 When the change reaches that “threshold”, the basophilic degeneration stimulates the epidermis to produce pre-cancers and cancers and lasts a lifetime.

 Where and How Sun Damage Effects the Skin | Pre-Cancers

-Now, almost 30% of all visits to dermatologists involve the negative affects of sun damage.
+Now, almost 30% of all visits to dermatologists involve the negative effects of sun damage.

-Skin pre-cancers (actinic keratosis) and cancers (basel cell carcinomas, squamous carcinomas and melanoma) are by far the most common malignancies in the world.
+Skin pre-cancers (actinic keratoses) and cancers (basal cell carcinomas, squamous carcinomas and melanoma) are by far the most common malignancies in the world.